 b) evidence or circumstances which should have been taken into account by the decision maker in reaching a decision were overlooked or were not given sufficient weight; and/or

 c) new or significant evidence (i.e. that does not duplicate/repeat previous evidence and/or provides significant additional evidence to that already before the decision maker) which was not known and could not reasonably have been known at the time of the original decision, is now available and has the potential to alter the decision.

-14.10 If the Associate to the Vice-President (Services) determines that the request does not set out arguable grounds for review under Section 14.9, they will dismiss the request and inform the resident and Director MRS that the original decision stands.
+14.10 If the Vice-President (Campus Infrastructure and Services) determines that the request does not set out arguable grounds for review under Section 14.9, they will dismiss the request and inform the resident and Director MRS that the original decision stands.

-14.11 Except where a decision is made under Section 14.10, the Associate to the Vice-President (Services) will appoint a panel to review the original decision, with the panel comprising:
+14.11 Except where a decision is made under Section 14.10, the Vice-President (Campus Infrastructure and Services) will appoint a panel to review the original decision, with the panel comprising:

 a) A person nominated by the Executive Director of Campus Community Division (who will chair the panel); and

 b) A Head from a residence other than the residence where the resident had accommodation; and